Nonprofit-Open-Data-Collective/irs-990-efiler-database/README.md

 *Note, this project is in process of being migrated and extended from https://lecy.github.io/Open-Data-for-Nonprofit-Research/*.

-# IRS 990 E-Filer Data

-The IRS has released all nonprofit 990 tax data that has been e-filed through their online system, approximately 60-65% of all 990-PC and 990-EZ filers.
-It is available for years 2012 to current years with a small set of returns avaialable for 2010 and 2011.

-The data has been posted as XML files in an [Amazon Web Server (AWS) Cloud Server](https://aws.amazon.com/public-datasets/irs-990/).

-For more details about 990 data and the push to have the IRS make it public see the "990_BACKGROUND" folder.

-## Conversion from XML

-In order to support use of this data, we have created this repository as a guide to convert the XML files into a relational database that can be used for commercial or research purposes.
-This process has been a joint effort by Charity Navigator, Guidestar, The Urban Institute, The Aspen Institute, Boardsource, Syracuse University, Indiana University, Arizona State University, and numerous other actors.

 # Organization of the Repository

 This repository is organized as follows: